Dallas Redbud Awards

 Redbud nominations are open late January through February.
 The annual celebration takes place each April on the Dallas campus.

 This category recognizes students who demonstrate leadership inside and outside of the classroom by participation in student groups, professional organizations, and community service while balancing a rigorous academic program.
 Depending on the number of nominations received by each program, up to one student from each program represented on the Dallas campus may be selected.
 Self-nominations are permitted.

-This new category will recognize any university sanctioned or registered student organization or other recognized group of students on the Dallas Campus that has made a significant contribution through community service or campus programming.
+This category recognizes any university sanctioned, registered student organization, or other recognized group of students on the Dallas Campus that has made a significant contribution through community service or campus programming.
 One organization per year will be selected for this recognition.
 Depending on the nomination pool, award may not be given every year.
 Self-nominations are permitted, but advisor endorsements will be strongly considered in this category.

 How does the selection process work?